 We already quickly introduced Kenji at the start.
 But he’s not been writing for Serious Eats forever.
 He has a degree in architecture (after starting biology) but already during university discovered that cooking was his true passion.
 Once graduated he started working in kitchens and did so for several years.

 One of the things he noticed, combining his science background and cooking experience, is that a lot of kitchen wisdom is more myth than fact.
-Over time he became passionate about exploring this further and the book, the Food Lab (appropriate name for sure), is a clear example of it.
+Over time he became passionate about exploring this further and the book, the Food Lab (appropriate name for sure, affiliate link), is a clear example of it.

 Design & Lay out

 First of all, the book is big.
 It’s a whopping 958 pages long and there’s probably only about 300 recipes (still a lot of course, but for such a long book you might expect more).
 However, keep in mind, that a ‘simple’ rcipe for scrambled eggs easily takes up 5 pages.
 As we’ll discuss in the next section, it really is all about the content, not necessarily about appearances.

 That doesn’t mean the book doesn’t look good of course.
 It’s got nice photos, although they’re probably more made with a scientist in mind, than a perfect Instagram setting (which I find perfectly fine).
 One of the first photos in the book is a top shot of 24 eggs boiled at 30 second intervals, from 0 to 12 minutes.
 It’s a great photo!
 Throughout the book there are a lot of photos explaining phenomena and techniques.